kasir-barati/you-say/README.md

 ## Start the application

-Run `nx start:compose backend` to start the development server.
+Run `nx start:docker backend` to start the development server.
 Happy coding!

 ## Build for production